w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not required for conformance to WCAG.
 Guideline 3.2 applies directly as written, replacing “web pages” with “non-web documents or software”.

-With this substitution, this guideline would read:
+With this substitution, it would read:

 Guideline 3.2 Predictable: Make <INS>**[[non-web documents](#document) or [software](#software)]**</INS> appear and operate in predictable ways.